axwalker/naledi.co.uk/content/blog/dual-axis-mapping-in-tableau-with-custom-and-generated-coordinates.md

 ---
-title: "Dual axis mapping in Tableau with custom and generated coordinates"
+title: 'Dual axis mapping in Tableau with custom and generated coordinates'
 summary: |
   How to set up your Tableau map with custom and generated coordinates (versions 2018.1 - 2020.3).
-date: "2018-07-02"
+date: '2018-07-02'
 categories:
-  - "tableau"
+  - 'tableau'
 ---

 One of the improvements that came with Tableau 2018.1 is the ability to create a dual axis map with both generated and custom latitudes and longitudes in Tableau.
 Setting this up works slightly differently to how you might expect.